rsdoiel/antenna/columns.md

 date: 2024-11-13, from: Robert Reich's blog

-The nomination is really Trump&#8217;s loyalty test of Senate Republicans: If they go along, there&#8217;s nothing they won&#8217;t go along with.
+The nomination is really Trump&#8217;s loyalty test of Senate Republicans: If they go along, there&#8217;s nothing they won&#8217;t agree to.

 <br>